EvanCesanek/Ouvrai/README.md

 ouvrai deploy <studyname> # Deploy production build to Firebase Hosting
 ```

+### Analysis

+- In dev mode, you can press **shift+s** to download the data from your current study run.
+This will save a JSON file to your Downloads folder.
+- After you run a full pilot of your study on your Hosting site, or if you collect real participant data, you can download data with `ouvrai download <studyname>`.
+This will save a JSON file to _`ouvrai/experiments/<studyname>/analysis`_.
+- Run `ouvrai wrangle <studyname> -f <format>` (where `<format>` can be 'pkl', 'csv', or 'xls') to wrangle the JSON file into a set of tidy data tables.
+See [Data analysis](#data-analysis) for more details.

 ## Recruiting participants

 We recommend using Prolific for crowdsourced recruitment.
 Before posting, review study settings in _`ouvrai/experiments/studyname/study-config.js`_.
 Before publishing, review draft studies and set additional configuration options (e.g., screeners) on the Prolific web interface.